drewf24/world-airbnb/data-analysis/data-analysis.md

 ### Part I: Price and Location

-In part I, the following research question will be examined: How does location (borough and neighborhood, for example) influence the price of a listing?
+In part I, the following research question will be examined: How does location (borough and co-ordinates, for example) influence the price of a listing?

 ### Understanding Price